timpeters999/hapi_partialviews_kit/README.md

 This is a starter kit for using Hapi and partial views

 This startup kit includes the following:

-Hapi
+- Hapi
-Handlebars
+- Bootstrap
-Bootstrap
+- Handlebars

 It also includes a couple of sub-items:

-Vision
+- Vision
-Inert
+- Inert